 Start with people you know well (e.g., friends, family, neighbors and coworkers).
 These individuals are considered warm contacts.
 These individuals have the most interest in seeing you succeed and are more likely to go out on a limb for you.
 They also know you well enough to be a reference to others they might connect you with.
 Be sure to thank those who help you.
 Next, think of people you see occasionally (e.g., acquaintances, business contacts).
 Reintroduce yourself to these individuals and catch them up on your current status and job search goal.
-Don’t take too much of their time and be professional.
-After that, start working with people that are referrals from those you know and eventually cold call those you don’t know and to whom you have not been referred.
+Don't take too much of their time and be professional.
+After that, start working with people who are referrals from those you know and eventually contact those you don't know and to whom you have not been referred.

 - Practice.
 If you are shy or somewhat reserved, practice a phone call or meeting with someone you know so you can get feedback.